-The Ministry of Foreign and European Affairs (MFEA) defines and implements Luxembourg’s foreign and European policy.
-The MFEA coordinates the Luxembourg government’s external action.
+The Ministry of Foreign and European Affairs (MFEA) defines and implements Luxembourg's foreign and European policy.
+It coordinates the Luxembourg government's external action.
 The MFEA acts in the best interest of Luxembourg and its citizens.
-It endeavours to promote a coherent approach towards diplomacy, defence, development and immigration while supporting Luxembourg’s interests abroad.
+It endeavours to promote a coherent approach towards diplomacy, defence, development and immigration.

 A founding member of most of the major international institutions, including the European Union and the United Nations, Luxembourg is a fervent advocate of European integration and multilateralism.
-Luxembourg’s diplomacy defends the values of liberty, peace and security, democracy and human rights, good governance and the rule of law, solidarity and sustainable development, motivated by a constant concern to preserve and strengthen the framework of international law within which international relations operate.
+Luxembourg's diplomacy defends the values of liberty, peace and security.
+It is committed to democracy, human rights, good governance and the rule of law, solidarity and sustainable development, motivated by a constant concern to preserve and strengthen the framework of international law.

-To this end, the MFEA and its diplomatic network, imbued with a spirit of common purpose and partnership, work to promote stability and prosperity.
-Luxembourg’s diplomacy serves the people of Luxembourg, state institutions, the private sector and civil society to promote and defend the full range of Luxembourg’s interests abroad in the political, economic and commercial, cultural and consular arenas while promoting the country's brand image.
+Luxembourg's diplomacy serves the people of Luxembourg, state institutions the private sector and civil society to promote and defend the full range of Luxembourg’s interests abroad in the political, economic and commercial, cultural and consular arenas while promoting the country's brand image.

 The Ministry of Foreign and European Affairs' attributions are defined by the Grand-Ducal decree creating the ministries.